TheDr1ver/typedbtrouble/grpc_error_8/README.md

 the TypeDB data into its corresponding Python objects (the object frameworks are not included or necessary for the purpose of this exercise).

-While the initial thread is proccessing, as soon as the second thread is called it will throw the aforementioned error, causing the initial results not to return.
+While the initial thread is processing, as soon as the second thread is called it will throw the aforementioned error, causing the initial results not to return.

 ## Expected Output